ska-telescope/ska-integration-test-harness/docs/src/ith_as_a_platform.rst

             for device in self.other_devices:
                 assertpy_context.described_as(
                     self.description() +
-                    f" Device {device.dev_name()} is supposed to be reachable."
+                    f" Device {device.dev_name()} must be reachable."
                 ).has_change_event_occurred(
                     device, "telescopeState", tango.DevState.ON
                 )

-            # Ensure admin mode now is online for all devices
+            # Verify all devices are now in the ONLINE admin mode
             for device in self.other_devices + [self.controller_device]:
                 assert_that(device.adminMode).described_as(
                     self.description() +
-                    f" {device.dev_name()}.adminMode is supposed to be online."
+                    f" {device.dev_name()}.adminMode must be ONLINE."
                 ).is_equal_to(AdminMode.ONLINE)

         def setup(self):
-            # (always good to call the super method)
+            # (Always good practice to call the super method)
             super().setup()

-            # clean up the tracer
+            # Clean up the tracer
             self.tracer.unsubscribe_all()
             self.tracer.clear_events()

         # ---------------------------------------------------------------------
-        # Step 4: provide a semantic description of the action
+        # Step 4: Provide a semantic description of the action

         def description(self):
             return (